tbdavid2019/blocking-remote-desktop-access/readme.md

 - Login to AdGuard Home admin dashboard
 - Go to the "Filters" page
 - Click "Add Filter"
-- Copy and paste the contents from custom-rules.txt in this repo
+- Copy and paste the contents from blocking-remote-desktop-rules.txt in this repo
 - Save changes for them to take effect

 ## Rule Details